RovshanBayramRB/-AI-based-Hospital-Management-Strategies/README.md

 After classification, I give a weight to each patient and based on some limits, I distribute these patients among nurses such as a nurse can take only 2 medium patients, 1 high and 1 low patients and other limits.
 5. Website Development:
 At the end of the project, I developed a user-friendly website for this project using HTML, CSS, and Python (Django) programming languages for easy use.

+NOTE: Dataset is confidential, therefore, I do not share it here.